franckEinstein90/frames-js/README.md

+Reactive framework such as Angular or bootstrap are not precise enough for some types of content such as comic books, in which different screen sizes and orientation can dramatically alter the flow and readability of the story.

+FramesJS let's you precisely define different views for different screen types and then figures how to best render your site or page for any possible screen size or resolution.

+check out the demo

 # thegrid

 This is a repository for an idea for a game I had.
 I'm not sure when I'll be able to earnestly work on it, but I wanted to put down the idea somewhere before it slips away.